nel-lab/mesmerize-core/README.md

 `mesmerize-core` is availabe as a conda package which also gives you CaImAn!
 These instructions will give you a working `mesmerize-core` along with `caiman` in the same environment.

+**Important note: Sometimes conda or mamba will get stuck at a step, such as creating an environment or installing a package.
+I found that pressing `Enter` on your keyboard can sometimes help it continue when it pauses.**

 1. Install `mamba` into your base environment.
 Skip this step if you have `mamba`.
 This step may take 10 minutes and display several messages like "Solving environment: failed with..." but it should eventually install `mamba`.

 ```bash
 conda install -c conda-forge mamba